Minimalism Interior Design Guide: How to Choose Furniture for a Calm, Functional Home

 - Clean lines and uncluttered layouts

-- A limited, cohesive color palette
+- A cohesive color palette

 - High-quality materials and craftsmanship